 How To Do A Dumbbell Push Press

-2. Drop into a shallow squat; about a 2-inch dip.
+Drop into a shallow squat; about a two-inch dip.
 Then press through your heels, and push the dumbbells straight overhead.
-Think of peeking your head through your arms as you lock out the dumbbells overhead.
+Think of peeking your head through your arms as you lock out the dumbbells, arms straight overhead.

-3. Lower dumbbells down to starting position at shoulder-level and repeat.
+Lower the dumbbells down to the starting position at shoulder-level and repeat.

 Tricep Kickbacks